sap-tutorials/Tutorials/tutorials/hxe-k8s-advanced-analytics/hxe-k8s-advanced-analytics.md

 [ACCORDION-BEGIN [Step 11: ]( SQL time!
 Select people in the community with at least one year of experience)]

 Free resources, like this tutorial, are a great way to get started.
-People in the community with more experience and willing to help are a great complement to a learning journey.
+People in the community with more experience are often willing to help you on your learning journey.
+For our developer Thomas, choosing people with more experience means that he can get up to speed quickly.

-You will select the people whose experience is 2 years or more.
-You will also move those records into a columnar table so you can perform advanced analytics only available in the columnar store.
+You will select people whose experience is 2 years or more.
+You'll also need to move those records into a columnar table so that you can perform advanced analytics that are only available in the columnar store.

 Create the columnar table first: